InvictusNavarchus/udemy-transcript-downloader/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these guidelines:
+Feel free to:

 1. Create a feature branch (`git checkout -b feature/amazing-feature`)
 2. Make your changes and ensure type safety